New features for tablespace and resource management

 Understand Oracle tablespace and resource management.

-Features for Tablespace and Resource Management in Oracle
+Tablespace and Resource Management in Oracle

-New types of tablespaces
+New types of Tablespaces

 The tablespace features give you greater flexibility in controlling the physical location and availability of specific portions of the database.